 AL 230.
 Techniques of Taping - 2 hours.
 This course is designed to teach the student a variety of taping, wrapping, padding, and bracing techniques for the various musculoskeletal injuries that occur to the physically active.
-Spring.
-Course Lab fee: \$75.00
+Course fee: \$100.
+Spring

 AL 303.
 Clinical III - 2 hours.
 The third in a series of clinically based courses in which athletic training students observe and provide health care under the direct supervision of a Missouri Valley College athletic training preceptor.
 The athletic training student performs two clinical rotations (7 weeks and 8 weeks) during the semester for a minimum of 250 hours in a variety of health care settings including but not limited to: collegiate athletics, high school athletics, general medical, clinic-based, and orthopedic surgery.
 Athletic training students will complete the assigned athletic training education competencies.
 This course requires the students' attendance at in-service training sessions which begin approximately 2 weeks before the official start of classes.
 Prerequisite: Admission to the Athletic Training Education Program.
 Fall.
-Course lab fee: \$25 student performs two clinical rotations (7 weeks and 8 weeks) during the semester (minimum of 125 hours; maximum of 250 hours) in a variety of health care settings including but not limited to: collegiate athletics, high school athletics, general medical, clinic-based, and orthopedic surgery.
-Athletic training students will complete the assigned athletic training education competencies.
-Prerequisite: Admission to the Athletic Training Program.
-Spring.
+Course lab fee: \$25

 AL 304.
 Clinical IV- 2 hours.
 The fourth in a series of clinically based courses in which athletic training students observe and provide health care under the direct supervision of a Missouri Valley College athletic training preceptor.
-The athletic training
+The athletic training student performs two clinical rotations (7 weeks and 8 weeks) during the semester (minimum of 125 hours; maximum of 250 hours) in a variety of health care settings including but not limited to: collegiate athletics, high school athletics, general medical, clinic-based, and orthopedic surgery.
+Athletic training students will complete the assigned athletic training education competencies.
+Prerequisite: Admission to the Athletic Training Program.
+Spring.